1. Getting Here

 Order for the DRI

 Phone the kitchen on 01302 210408.
-Tell us what you want, when you need it, and give us a mobile number for the arrival call at the main entrance.
+Tell us what you want, when you need it and provide a mobile number so the team can confirm the handoff point.

 Common Questions